smdydx/BIDUA_CRM/replit.md

 ## Recent Changes (September 23, 2025)
 - Successfully imported GitHub project into Replit environment
 - Installed Python 3.11, Node.js 20, and all required dependencies
-- Migrated database configuration from SQLite to PostgreSQL
+- **CONFIGURED**: PostgreSQL database integration with proper fallback to SQLite in development
-- **CONFIGURED**: Full-stack application with React frontend on port 5000 and FastAPI backend on port 8000
+- **CONFIGURED**: Full-stack application with React frontend on port 5000 and FastAPI backend on port 8000 (development)
-- **CONFIGURED**: React frontend to trust Replit proxy with proper host settings
+- **CONFIGURED**: React frontend to trust Replit proxy with proper host settings (HOST=0.0.0.0, DISABLE_HOST_CHECK=true)
-- **CONFIGURED**: Backend to use localhost and connect to Replit PostgreSQL database
+- **CONFIGURED**: Backend to use localhost in development, 0.0.0.0 in production
-- **CREATED**: Unified startup script (start_app.sh) that runs both frontend and backend
+- **CREATED**: Development startup script (start_app.sh) that runs both frontend and backend
 - **CONFIGURED**: Single workflow "Frontend Server" that serves the React app on port 5000
+- **CONFIGURED**: Production deployment with React build served through FastAPI on port 5000
 - **TESTED**: Frontend-backend integration via proxy - API calls working correctly
-- **CONFIGURED**: Autoscale deployment configuration for production
+- **FIXED**: CORS configuration and security issues identified in review
 - All API endpoints working: Authentication, CRM, HR, Analytics, Projects
-- Application is fully functional with React frontend and FastAPI backend integrated
+- Application is fully functional with complete development and production configurations

 ## Project Architecture